 Different precautions must be taken for each type of flooring installed in your home.
 However, this does not change the fact that when it comes to painting first or flooring first, flooring takes the top position.

-Though some types of flooring such as finished hardwood can simply be installed as is, unfinished hardwood will need to be stained then sanded.
+Though some types of flooring such as finished hardwood can simply be installed as-is, unfinished hardwood will need to be stained then sanded.
 Stain can easily splash on walls, ruining a fresh coat of paint.
 If the correct amount of drying time has not been allotted, dust and wood shavings can get into the paint on your walls, ruining the finish.

-If your home renovation project includes refinishing existing hardwood floors, it becomes that much more important that your flooring takes top priority over painting.
+If your home renovation project includes refinishing existing hardwood floors, it becomes that much more important that your flooring takes top priority over overpainting.
 Refinishing hardwood involves a lot of sanding and buffing, two jobs that make a lot of mess.

 What If I Want to Install Epoxy Basement Flooring?